OraOpenSource/OXAR/README.md

 . build.sh

 #For now you must open build.sh and run each section manually
-#This is do to an ORDS issue that doesn't allow for silent install.
+#This is due to an ORDS issue that doesn't allow for silent install.
 Once fixed you won't need to run each section manually

 ```

-#Prebuilt Images
-The goal of this project is to have prebuilt images for major cloud providers.

-TOOD list of prebuilt images for different cloud platforms

 #How to connect